 This program has announced its fourth intake period, which opened on July 20, and closes on August 31, 2023.

-AMIC provides both grants and interest-free loans to successful applicants, with a maximum amount of $1.5 million in grants for successful applicants, and a maximum of $5 million in no-interest loans.
+AMIC offers both grants and interest-free loans to successful applicants with a maximum amount of $1.5 million in grants for successful applicants and a maximum of $5 million in no-interest loans.
 Both the grant and loan funding will cover a maximum of 15% towards a project’s overall costs.

 Program Snapshot: Advanced Manufacturing and Innovation Competitiveness (AMIC)

 The AMIC program is a recent addition to the Regional Development Program (RDP) that aims to help Ontario SMEs take on new growth projects that they may not have financial capacity for without the help of government funding.
 The qualifications to be eligible for this program are shown below.

 Successful applicants may receive the following funding contributions:

 - Grants: Access up to 15% of eligible project costs to a maximum of $500,000 for small companies and $1.5 million.